 AI Art Is Exploding.
 Here Is Everything You Need to Know About How It Works

+In the years since, AI image generation has moved from a novelty generating controversy to a tool used daily by millions of designers, marketers, filmmakers, game developers, and curious individuals.
 And yet most people still have no clear idea of what is actually happening when an AI turns a sentence of text into an image.

 AI generated digital artwork created with ChatGPT showing dramatic cinematic scene 2026